TzurSoffer/ecrchs-color-themes/README.md

 ## License

-This Chrome extension is licensed under the MIT License.
-Please refer to the LICENSE.md file for more information.
+This Chrome extension is distributed under the MIT License.
+Refer to the LICENSE.md file for comprehensive licensing details.

-Enjoy the dark theme experience on the ecrchs website with ecrchsDarkTheme Chrome extension!
+Elevate your browsing experience on the ecrchs website with the ecrchsThemes Chrome extension.
+Tailor the website's appearance to suit your preferences and enjoy a personalized, immersive online journey.
 Happy browsing!